-When it comes to winter weddings, it’s a perfect season for all things warm, comfy, and cozy.
+When it comes to winter weddings, they're perfect for all things warm, comfy, and cozy.
 And, naturally, that extends to what you serve—from the cake to the salad and, perhaps most importantly, the cocktails!
 Incorporating classic seasonal flavors into your wedding's signature cocktail will create a delicious and unforgettable experience your guests will love.

 According to Kate Bolton, owner of cocktail catering company Mint & Mirth, winter is all about citrus.
 "A lot of people have the preconception that citrus is only for summer, but really it’s a winter fruit," she says.
 "Incorporating citrus will add a little brightness to dreary months.”
 Take Bolton's advice at your winter wedding by using a Meyer lemon, clementines, and kumquats to set drinks like mimosas and hot toddies apart.